middleman/middlemanapp.com/source/getting-started/welcome.html.markdown

 The `config.rb` file contains settings for Middleman and commented documentation on how to enable complex features such as compile-time compression and "blog mode."

+#### Gemfile

+Middleman will respect a Bundler Gemfile for locking down your gem dependencies.
+When creating a new project, Middleman will generate a Gemfile for you which specifies the same version of Middleman you are using.
+This will lock Middleman to this specific release series (the 2.x series, for example).

 #### config.ru

 A config.ru file describes how the site should be loaded by a Rack-enabled webserver.
 This file is provided as a convenience for users wishing to host their Middleman site in development mode on a Rack-based host such as Heroku.